 I am a teacher, organizer, and writer whose career has focused on marginalized youth, particularly those in the juvenile justice system.
-Most recently I spent several years at Our Restorative Justice, where I developed restorative justice programs designed to coalesce community-based supports around system-involved youth and their families.
+I'm currently the operations coordinator at the Philadelphia Bail Fund, which works to keep families and communities together and vigorously advocates to end cash bail in Philadelphia.
+I spent several years at Our Restorative Justice, where I developed restorative justice programs designed to coalesce community-based supports around system-involved youth and their families.
 Over the years I’ve also taught incarcerated students, worked with college faculty to decolonize their curricula, and developed several oral history projects.
 I serve as an editor at Protocols, and my writing has appeared in a number of publications, including the Harvard Journal of African American Public Policy and the Jewish Daily Forward.
 My approach to reproductive justice is shaped by my lifelong encounter with radical feminism, as well as the violence I've witnessed working in the criminal legal system.
 As the child of a socialist feminist, I've known since day one that I stand on the shoulders of my mother and countless other women and femmes.
 And, I understand reproductive justice within a prison abolitionist framework.
 I am committed to CLPP because they have always put forward an intersectional and inclusive vision of reproductive justice; one which moves far beyond simply reacting to present conditions towards the creation of a fundamentally new world.
 Beyond prison abolition and reproductive justice, I live for 90’s pop, bright colors, and weird maps.
 Boston-based for many years, I recently moved to Philadelphia, where I’m trying to eat as many different kinds of soup as humanly possible.

 I have 25 years of experience in sexual and reproductive health and rights.
 I began this work as a peer educator on a college campus.
 In 2000, I joined Advocates for Youth as a Program Associate after graduate school; I earned a Master of Public Health from the George Washington University.
 In my early days at Advocates, I launched an online peer education program for young women of color, co-created Advocates’ Young Women of Color Leadership Council, and established a Youth of Color Initiative to provide capacity building assistance to national and community-based organizations serving Black, Latinx, Asian and Pacific Islander, and Native American/Indigenous young people.
 Today, as the Executive Vice President at Advocates, I am responsible for the day-to-day management of the organization.
 I oversee operational and program planning, personnel management, and staff development.
 In addition, I provide leadership and oversight to Advocates’ Health and Social Equity Team, including a Healthy and Supportive Schools Project and LGBTQ Health and Rights Program.
 I also provide guidance and support to Advocates’ Policy and Youth Organizing Teams.
 Much of my work focuses on developing and implementing programs and practices to advance the health and well-being of young people, in particular those most marginalized – youth of color, LGBTQ youth, and immigrant youth.
 As a board member, I hope to work in community and partnership with CLPP and youth activists as we build a strong movement for reproductive freedom.